 Citing Black Sabbath, Slayer, and Suicidal Tendencies as foundational influences, Ice-T and his guitar-playing Crenshaw High School classmate Ernie Cunnigan formed Body Count in 1990, at a commercial high point in the rapper’s career.
 While such music had previously played a role on his albums, as on Rhyme Pays’ “6 ‘N The Mornin’” and on Power’s “Personal,” starting a crossover metal band surprised those who sought to keep rap and rock artificially segregated, despite their common roots.
 On O.G.
-Original Gangster cut “Body Count,” he formally introduced the self-described “black hardcore project” with a preamble that emphasized the African-American history of rock and roll.
+Original Gangster cut “Body Count,” he formally introduced the self-described “black hardcore project” with a preamble that emphasised the African-American history of rock and roll.
 That track blended Ernie C’s doom-laden Tony Iommi riffage with Ice-T’s Cyco Miko-style vocal delivery.

 Ice-T devoted half of each of his Lollapalooza 1991 sets to Body Count material, and the band dropped its eponymous album the following year, showcasing their titular song alongside about an hour’s worth of new skits and tracks.
-In retrospect, the media-fueled controversy surrounding “Cop Killer”’s provocative title and self-explanatory contents seems downright contrived, the song’s revenge fantasy lyrics ultimately a sharp commentary on the LAPD’s record of police brutality.
-Even with “Cop Killer” removed from the record, Body Count remains a solid document of thrashy punk, defined by morbid humor about race relations and poignant pokes that land in the temple and in the chest.
+In retrospect, the media-fuelled controversy surrounding “Cop Killer”’s provocative title and self-explanatory contents seems downright contrived, the song’s revenge fantasy lyrics ultimately a sharp commentary on the LAPD’s record of police brutality.
+Even with “Cop Killer” removed from the record, Body Count remains a solid document of thrashy punk, defined by morbid humour about race relations and poignant pokes that land in the temple and in the chest.
 Within four months, it earned RIAA gold certification.

-Two more Body Count albums with the original lineup would emerge, though the untimely, leukemia-related death of drummer Beatmaster V ahead of their fourth release put the band in limbo.
+Two more Body Count albums with the original lineup would emerge, though the untimely, leukaemia-related death of drummer Beatmaster V ahead of their fourth release put the band in limbo.
 The surviving members returned in 2006 with Murder 4 Hire, the last to feature rhythm guitarist D-Roc the Executioner, who passed tragically during its making.
 While Ice-T later distanced himself from that record, claiming he’d essentially “mailed in” his parts, in recent years, the reconfigured band has remained active, with he and Ernie C continuing to record and tour together.